coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 Optional:

 - `aggregation` (String) The type of aggregation.
-Can be one of ["avg" "sum" "unspecified" "last" "min" "max"].
+Can be one of ["sum" "unspecified" "last" "min" "max" "avg"].
 - `filters` (Attributes List) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--gauge--query--metrics--filters))

 <a id="nestedatt--layout--sections--rows--widgets--definition--gauge--query--metrics--filters"></a>